jblindsay/whitebox-tools/README.md

 >>./whitebox_tools -r=LidarTophatTransform -v --wd="/path/to/data/" -i="input.las.zip" -o="output.las.zip" --radius=10.0
 ```

-Note that the double extensions (.las.zip) in the above command are not necessary and are only used for convienence of keeping track of LiDAR data sets (i.e. .zip extensions work too).
+Note that the double extensions (.las.zip) in the above command are not necessary and are only used for convenience of keeping track of LiDAR data sets (i.e. .zip extensions work too).
 The extra work of decoding/encoding compressed files does add additional processing time, although the Rust compression library that is used is highly efficient and usually only adds a few seconds to tool run times.
 Zipping LAS files frequently results 40-60% smaller binary files, making the additional processing time worthwhile for larger LAS file data sets with massive storage requirements.

 ## Contributing